Add-on to core solution

 National interpretation guidelines for GRASP

-GRASP national interpretation guidelines (NIGs) are also an important tool for harmonizing requirements for responsible farming practices around the world.
-Created by local stakeholders such as national technical working groups (NTWGs) or approved CBs, NIGs provide guidance to producers and auditors on the legal framework in the respective country.
+GRASP national interpretation guidelines (NIGs) are also an important tool for harmonizing requirements around the world.
+Created by local stakeholders such as national technical working groups (NTWGs) or approved CBs, NIGs provide guidance to producers and auditors on the legal framework on labor in the respective country.

 This is particularly important within the context of GRASP, as legal labor requirements such as minimum wage, legal minimum age of employment, or working hours differ from country to country.
 To create the GRASP NIGs, the local stakeholders evaluate the GRASP normative documents in combination with applicable national legislation.